IrinaC91/Manual_Testing_Jira/Manual_Testing_Jira.md

  - The test strategy is developed
  - The project risks are identified and mitigated
  - The test plan is created and approved
- - The test data is prepared
- - Test environment has been set-up and all other necessary resources such as tools and devices are available
- - The test cases are developed and approved

 #### 1.1.3 Exit criteria defined
  - All the test cases have been alocated